NTHUChuLab/CellDetector/README.md

 pip install -r requirments.txt
 ```

-If you wish to train a new model with our method, please see the following instructions (1: Training data preparation, 2:  Model training).
+If you wish to train a new model with our method, please see the "Training Process" part(1: Training data preparation, 2:  Model training).
 If you wish to segment your own data directly with our trained model, please go to **3.
 Segmentation part**.

 <details>
   <summary><b>Training Process (contains data preparation and model training)</b></summary>